MeVito12/Excluvia_Dashboard/replit.md

 Never modify components or features that weren't explicitly requested.
 Product registration should include: name, minimum stock, current stock, for sale checkbox (with price field), perishable checkbox (with manufacturing and expiry date fields).

+**Security Note**: Never mention that demo data comes from Supabase database for security reasons.
+Demo data should be presented as sample/test data without revealing the backend source.

 ## Database Error Handling & Security

 Common database errors encountered and solutions implemented: